cartheur/aiventure-david/README.md

 # aiventure-david

 This project is a 3D-Printed bipedal robot that servers as a platform for the _aeon_ AGI.
+It is the third-generation of the evolution of this project.

 ## Backstory
 <p align=justify>